thisminute/cascading-ui/README.md

 `src/data/semantics.rs`
 `src/transform/write/*.rs` - the order we write the outputs in shouldn't matter

-This is the core of CWL (reuse this if you want a custom syntax that compiles to Rust!).
+This is the core of CWL (Reuse this if you want a custom syntax that compiles to Rust!).
 In `src/misc` are files outside of this core flow, such as the helper `context` which is used during semantic analysis.

 ## Integration tests
 `./tests` has a collection of cwl examples that render different features.
 Currently, they just check to see that the examples compile.
 Run them with `wasm-pack test --headless --chrome`. `--firefox` works too, and you'll have to have whichever browser you're using installed.